AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_FlameSheet.rst

 ----------

-A `PeleLMeX` case folder generally contains a minimal set of files to enable compilation, provide user-defined function defining initial and boundary conditions, input file(s) and any additional files necessary for the simulation (solution of a Cantera 1D flame for instance).
+A `PeleLMeX` case folder generally contains a minimal set of files to enable compilation, provide user-defined functions defining initial and boundary conditions, input file(s) and any additional files necessary for the simulation (solution of a Cantera 1D flame for instance).

 The following three files in particular are necessary: ::